-Make sure to remove all parts of your SCOTT bike (tools, pannier bags, tachometers (f) etc.) which may come loose during transport.
-Risk of accident!

-- Do not buy a carrier on which the SCOTT bike has to be mounted upside down, i.e. with the handlebars and saddle fixed face down to the carrier.
+- Make sure to remove all parts of your SCOTT bike (tools, pannier bags, tachometers etc.) which may come loose during transport.
+Risk of accident! - Do not buy a carrier on which the SCOTT bike has to be mounted upside down, i.e. with the handlebars and saddle fixed face down to the carrier.
 This way of fastening the bicycle exposes handlebars, stem, saddle and seat post to extreme stress during transport.
 Do not opt for a carrier system with crank arm fit.
 Risk of breakage! - Check whether your SCOTT bike is properly fastened before and at regular intervals during the journey, e.g. during a stop.
 A SCOTT bike that detaches from the roof carrier may endanger other road users. - Always secure your SCOTT bike or its components when putting it/them into the interior of your car.
-Parts shifting around can impair your safety. - Make sure the lights and the number plate of your car are not hidden from view.
+Parts shifting around can impair your safety. - Please make sure the lights and the number plate of your car are not hidden from view.
 For some carriers, a second exterior rear view mirror is required by the road traffic regulations.

-- Most clamps are a potential source of damage to large-diameter frame tubes that are not designed to be fixed in such clamps (a)!
-Do not use such systems with carbon frames. - Bear in mind that your car has a greater overall height with the bicycle on it.
-Measure the overall height and place a sign stating the height somewhere in the cockpit or on the steering wheel so that it can be easily seen. - If your SCOTT bike has disc brakes, be sure to mount the safety locks (b) before transporting your bike with the wheels dismounted.
+- Most clamps are a potential source of damage to large-diameter frame tubes that are not designed to be fixed in such clamps!
+Do not use such systems with carbon frames (a). - Bear in mind that your car has a greater overall height with the bicycle on it.
+Measure the overall height and place a sign stating the height somewhere in the cockpit or on the steering wheel so that it can be easily seen.

-Be sure to transport your SCOTT bike only with the wheels mounted.
-If transporting your SCOTT bike with the wheels removed, make sure to mount the safety locks.
-Pull the brake levers and secure them with a strong elastic strap (c) when transporting a SCOTT bike with hydraulic disc brakes (d).
+- Transport of your SCOTT bike with the wheels mounted: Pull the brake lever and secure it with a strong elastic strap, when transporting your SCOTT bike with hydraulic disc brakes.
+This will prevent air from entering the system. - When transporting your SCOTT bike with the wheels removed, make sure to mount the transport locks (b).
+Pull the brake lever and secure it with a strong elastic strap (c), when transporting your SCOTT bike with hydraulic disc brakes (d).
 This will prevent air from entering the system.